-ShareBiotech will make the access to technological core facilities easier for researchers and companies – in particular SMEs – working in the fields of human health, nutrition, agriculture/food-processing, cosmetics, marine biology and environment.
-Thereby, it will contribute to facilitating R&D projects by providing high-standard technological service offers or through collaborative research projects.
+ShareBiotech actions will make the access to technological core facilities easier for researchers and companies – in particular SMEs – working in the fields of human health, nutrition, agriculture/food-processing, cosmetics, marine biology and environment.
+Thereby, it contributes to facilitating R&D projects by providing high-standard technological service offers as well as through collaborative research projects.

 Life sciences and biotechnology are widely recognized to be, after ICT, the next wave of the knowledge-based economy, creating new opportunities for economies.
 Within the last 15 years, there has been a globalised boom in the advancement of techniques and instrumentation in biotechnology.
 Modern biotechnology can be defined as use of cellular, molecular and genetic processes in production of goods and services.
 Unlike traditional biotechnology – which includes fermentation and plant and animal hybridisation – modern biotechnology involves a different set of enabling technologies, i.e. technologies that serve all life science domains and improve significantly the performance and capabilities of the users.

 These technologies refer mainly to recombinant DNA processes and “omics” technologies, but also relate to imaging, nanobiotechnology and bioinformatics.
 Behind this jargon, significant progress has been made in therapeutic and diagnostic solutions (e.g. genetic testing, supply of safer products like insulin or vaccines), breeding of crops, livestock and fish (e.g. genetic markers), food and cosmetics safety (identification of REACH molecules), among others.
 These technologies are becoming more and more complex and expensive and require appropriate operating conditions and a skilled workforce, justifying the need for actions supported by the project.